Skip to main content

 Key measures

-To screen students for eligibility, a fraction screener that includes released items from past National Assessments of Educational Progress (NAEP) will be used.
-Proximal student outcome measures will include an established fraction number line estimation task (fraction magnitude understanding); a researcher-developed proportional reasoning task (ability to judge the proportional equivalence of two visually depicted proportions); the fraction screener (student learning of fraction concepts); written computation items (fraction procedures); and a timed fraction magnitude comparison task (fraction comparison fluency).
-The distal student outcome, math achievement, will be assessed by the Smarter Balanced Assessment Consortium, a statewide standardized assessment of students' attainment of the Common Core State Standards.
-Measures of moderator variables will include student demographics; the SWAN Rating Scale (attention); the Peabody Picture Vocabulary Test, 4th edition (verbal skills); the Matrix Reasoning subtest of the Wechsler Abbreviated Scale of Intelligence (nonverbal reasoning); the Counting Recall subtest of the Working Memory Test Battery for Children (working memory); and the multiplication fluency subtest of the Wechsler Individual Achievement Test (whole number fluency).
-Usability of the intervention will be measured through weekly teacher surveys and post-intervention interviews.
-Fidelity will be assessed through audiotaped lessons and a checklist developed by the research team.
+To screen students for eligibility, a fraction screener that includes released items from past National Assessments of Educational Progress (NAEP) was used.
+Student outcome measures included an established fraction number line estimation task (fraction magnitude understanding), the fraction screener (student learning of fraction concepts), written computation items (fraction arithmetic), and a fraction magnitude comparison task (fraction comparison fluency).
+Math achievement was assessed by the iReady Diagnostic for Mathematics.
+Measures of moderator variables included student demographics, the SWAN Rating Scale (attention), the Toolbox Picture Vocabulary Test (TPVT) (verbal skills) and List Sorting Working Memory Test (working memory), a researcher-developed proportional reasoning task, and a multiplication fluency task.
+Usability of the intervention was measured through weekly teacher surveys and post-intervention interviews.
+Fidelity was assessed through audiotaped lessons and a researcher-developed checklist.

 Data analytic strategy

-Analyses of co-variance will be conducted to analyze the impact of the intervention on student outcomes.
-Multiple regression analyses will be conducted for each proximal and distal student outcome to examine the unique contributions of moderating variables.
-Qualitative data, obtained through audio recordings of the lessons and instructor debriefing meetings, will be analyzed by identifying themes of factors that facilitate and hinder implementation of the intervention in an authentic middle school setting.
+Analyses of co-variance were conducted to analyze the impact of the intervention on student outcomes.
+Multiple regression analyses were conducted for each proximal and distal student outcome to examine the unique contributions of moderating variables.
+Repeated measures analyses of variance were conducted to analyze growth over time.
+Qualitative data, obtained through audio recordings of the lessons and instructor debriefing meetings, were analyzed by identifying themes of factors that facilitate and hinder implementation of the intervention in an authentic middle school setting.

 People and institutions involved